-Recommendation Status Timeline 12 The review team recommends that Trinity (i) Subject to the availability of resources, it is planned (i) June 2023 undertake a comprehensive review of systems, projects and staffing requirements in IT to recruit two FTEs to review and scope work in the Academic Registry for automation/enhancement to (ii) Digital Governance by mid- services and Academic Registry to ensure that SITS.
-2024 the works planned will enable Trinity to achieve its stated vision and goals and accommodate expected growth in student and staff numbers.
+Recommendation & Principal Owner (PO) Status Timeline 12 The review team recommends that Trinity undertake a comprehensive review of systems, projects and staffing requirements in IT services (i) Subject to the availability of resources, it is planned to recruit two FTEs to review and scope work in the Academic Registry for automation/enhancement to SITS. (i) 2024 and Academic Registry to ensure that the works planned will enable Trinity to achieve its stated vision and goals No additional resource has been recruited to Academic Registry to date.

+and accommodate expected growth in student and staff numbers.
 The review should consider system level supports for quality processes, e.g. automation of reporting on quality metrics and development of self-service analytical tools to support data interrogation and reporting.